Who Do YOU Know That Needs MinProj?

-Of course, there is a secret.
+Of course, there is a secret to these benefits.
 Every delegated work package or activity assignment in a project is a project of its own, one that needs the planning and tracking that the overall project requires.
 So every Team Member has a stake in competent Project Management, and MinProj guides you along that path.

 Customers often face projects that are unresponsive to your needs, and that merely add more burdens rather than improve your status quo.
 You see results that are late, and that miss your most-needed Requirements; Project Teams that deliver defective results that are unusable, hard to learn to use, and even harder to live with.
 Sound like your situation?
 Not with MinProj.

 One way MinProj helps customers to gain benefits from projects is by involving you in the most important early-project activities that assure stakeholder satisfaction.
 MinProj helps assure your success (and effective business Change Management) by making you responsible for late project activities that prevent failure patterns in your projects.
 The result: you receive the business benefit you intended when you justified the project.
 You are satisfied Customers, not project victims.

 Some organizations establish Project Management Offices (PMO) to “get control of those out-of-control projects”.
 And the PMO struggles because it is always understaffed for the volume of projects you are trying to support.
 Some fall back to the 70′s model of “project cops”, rather than coaches.
 And then they are surprised to find themselves feared and reviled by the very teams they are supposed to be helping.

 MinProj benefits the PMO by helping you to institutionalize a proactive, effectiveness mentality, rather than a reactive false-sense-of-efficiency mentality.
-And MinProj continues with consistent milestones so your PMO can more honestly “roll-up” the status of all projects for Customers, Resource Managers and Executives.
-And, if you can prevent problems rather than fight them, you can accomplish much more and truly serve the mission for which you were created.
+MinProj offers consistent milestones so your PMO can more honestly “roll-up” the status of all projects for all stakeholders.
+If you can prevent problems rather than fight them, you can accomplish much more and serve the mission you serve.

 Of course, the list above is incomplete.
 Others who benefit from MinProj include these Key Stakeholders: